vietnd69/dst-api-webdocs/docs/game-scripts/core-systems/game-confinguration/modes/gamelogic.md

 ### PopulateWorld(savedata, profile) {#populate-world}

-**Status:** `stable`
+**Status:** `modified in build 676312`

 **Description:**
 Creates and populates the game world with all entities, components, and systems based on save data.
 This is the core world instantiation function.
+Simplified tile conversion logic in build 676312.

 **Parameters:**
 - `savedata` (table): Complete world save data including map, entities, and metadata